utap2/utap2/docs/rst/chip-seq-results.rst

 -----------------------

-1. Quality control: Reads are trimmed using cutadapt (DOI: 14806/ej.17.1.200) (with the parameters --times 2 -q 20 -m 25).
+1. Reads trimming: Reads are trimmed using cutadapt (DOI: 14806/ej.17.1.200) (with the parameters --times 2 -q 20 -m 25).
 In this process, primers corresponding to the Tru-seq protocol are removed.

 2. Quality control: Reads quality control is evaluated using FastQC (with the parameter --cassava).
 A report file, containing quality results for all of the samples is generated using multiQC.